BenjaminWills/programming-notes/Databricks/databricks_revision.md

   - data is broken down into one or many parquet files
   - log files are broken down into one or many JSON files
   - each transaction creates new data and log files

 ## repositories

 - Can commit or push code to git repositories

+## Delta Live Tables

+- Delta live tables address and fix a few problems when it comes to ETL
+  - Complexities of ETL
+    - Hard to build and maintain dependencies
+    - Difficult to switch between batch and stream
+  - Data quality and governance
+    - Difficult to monitor and enforce data quality
+    - Impossible to trace data lineage
+  - Difficult pipeline operations
+    - Poor observability at granular data level
+    - Error handling and recovery is laborious